When Your Crucial Scripts Go Dark: Demystifying "Blocked:Other"$ and the Power of Proxying

 The Solution: Server-Side Proxying

-Given the prevalence of client-side blockers, directly loading third-party scripts is becoming less reliable.
-A powerful and increasingly adopted solution is server-side proxying.
+Given how common client-side blockers are now, directly loading third-party scripts is less reliable than it used to be.
+A practical answer is server-side proxying.

 How Server-Side Proxying Works: